OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 fullest bin that can hold it.
 This is similar to the :ref:`best fit <best fit> <BestFit>` heuristic for :ref:`memory management <dynamic memory allocation> <Dynamic>`.
-The significant thing about this heuristic is not just that it tends to give better performance than simple first fit.
+This heuristic doesn't merely tend to give better performance than simple first fit.
-This decreasing first fit heuristic can be proven to require no more than 11/9 the optimal number of bins.
+The decreasing first fit heuristic can be proven to require no more than 11/9 the optimal number of bins.
-Thus, we have a guarantee on how much inefficiency can result when using the heuristic.
+Thus, we have a guarantee on how much inefficiency can result when using the heuristic (about 22%).

 The theory of NP-completeness gives a technique for separating tractable from (probably) intractable problems.